Agenda & Abstracts

 At the conclusion of the 2017 ACP-LS show, many attendees said they wanted to hear more from their fellow life science professionals so attend this moderated panel discussion to hear people that do what you do discuss career issues, industry trends, and ways to be more effective at your job.

-This hour-long session includes (list panelists and affiliations).
-They will discuss issues such as:
+This hour-long session includes discussion on issues such as:

 - Ways to advance in your career